europa-ee/europa-ee.github.io/content/home_school_schedule_30Mar2020.md

 **Activity:** English: Spelling

 Spend only 30 minutes on spellings.
 Do the spelling test - get someone else (could be a sibling or grandma on the phone) to read out the list and maybe put them in a sentence to help you.
-If you still have time then try the spelling activity sheet and presentation attached below.
-I like the "picturing words" one as it is quite fun but I got stuck for a bit on the one with a picture of a boat.
-My tip is to ignore the boat and think of the proper name for the paddles you use in a rowing boat.
-Extension - can you make your own "picturing words" puzzles by drawing some parts of a long word (where there are words within the longer word), I'd love to try some of your puzzles!
-It's the holidays next week so no spellings to learn.

-Spelling to be tested today

 **Common Exception Words (A)** | &nbsp; &nbsp; | **Spelling test rule (time words)** :---: | :---: | :---: